 PlushBeds offers the Organic Shredded Latex Pillow in three sizes: standard, queen, and king.
 The company does not accept returns on pillows, but does offer a three-year warranty on materials and workmanship and free shipping on all orders.

-Our choice for best eco-friendly latex pillow is the Birch Organic Pillow.
-Filled with 100 percent GREENGUARD Gold and GOLS certified latex, free from any synthetic dyes or harsh chemicals, the pillow also uses ethically and sustainably sourced organic wool from New Zealand.
-The latex and wool filling is covered with soft, 100 percent organic cotton.
+Filled with GREENGUARD Gold and GOLS certified latex and free from any synthetic dyes or harsh chemicals, the Birch Organic Pillow also uses ethically and sustainably sourced organic wool from New Zealand.
+The latex and wool filling is covered with soft, 100% organic cotton.

 In addition to offering a sustainable, cruelty-free option, the Birch Organic Pillow also sleeps cool and comfortable.
 Wool naturally helps maintain temperature neutrality, wicking away moisture while ensuring adequate airflow.
 The cotton cover is also designed to support airflow, preventing overheating while you sleep.
 The filling is supportive, without being too firm, and supports all sleep positions.
 That said, back sleepers tend to especially appreciate the Birch pillow’s firmness, which supports proper spinal alignment.